okechukwu-opara/digest-authentication/README.md

 Server
 ------

-Example server I used to try digest authentication clients.
-I found it here: https://www.npmjs.com/package/http-auth
+I used to try digest authentication clients.
+I found at: https://www.npmjs.com/package/http-auth

 To install and run the server: